karkob91/AutomaticLightsExample/README.md

 ---

 ## Introduction
-Welcome to the **AutomaticLightsProject**!
+Welcome to the **AutomaticLightsExample**!
 This guide provides instructions for setting up and using the verification and build scripts on both Windows and Linux platforms.
 The project includes Python, `.bat`, and `.sh` scripts to streamline verification and building processes for Dezyne models.

 ---